 Pomegranates could make you poop, but what about pomegranate juice?

-Certainly, pomegranate juice has many health benefits, they’re packed with antioxidants.
+Certainly, pomegranate juice has many health benefits.
+Above all, it’s packed with antioxidants.
 We should drink moderate amounts, despite its high calorie content.
-Although, pomegranate juice is high in sugars, even people with diabetes could drink moderate amounts.

 However, although, pomegranate juice has more sugars per 100g than whole pomegranates, even people with diabetes could drink moderate amounts!

 Pomegranate juice may also help you poop, as they promote hydration of the body.
 Not only they’re rich in high-quality water, but also they’re rich in electrolytes.